 Take a Trip Around the Harbour on the Lady Grace

-The Lady Grace is a working boat based in the harbour at West Mersea.
+The Lady Grace is a working boat based in the harbor at West Mersea.
 20-minute trips run 7 days a week throughout the year.
 There’s no need to book, just turn up at these times at the end of the crabbing pontoon on Coast Road, West Mersea.
 If there are lots of people on the pontoon it’s not necessarily a queue, as this is one of the best places for crabbing in Essex, so just ask and then keep going to the end.
 The Lady Grace is also available for charter trips.
 Tickets are just £3.00 per person and you’ll get a short trip around to the Packing Shed Island, where oysters used to be packed in the 1850s and where you can see the remains of the old oyster beds.

 Go Crabbing on Mersea Island

 Crabbing off a pier in England is a quintessentially English seaside thing to do for all the family.
 Crabbing at Mersea Island, off the pontoon in West Mersea is a fabulous, fun activity for kids of all ages.
-You can buy crabbing equipment from shops in Mersea, attach a bit of bait such as chicken or bacon let you line drop to the bottom and wait until the crabs pull it.
-Bringing the line bak up slowly is an art.
+You can buy crabbing equipment from shops in Mersea, attach a bit of bait such as chicken or bacon let your line drop to the bottom, and wait until the crabs pull it.
+Bringing the line back up slowly is an art.
 Keeping your crabs in a bucket of water until you’re finished and then releasing them at the end of your Mersea Island crabbing time is great fun.

 Go for a Walk on Mersea Island